c-ding-math/functor-network/README.md

 ## Features

-In one word, all features are meticulously crafted for mathematicians.
+In a word, every feature on our platform is thoughtfully designed for mathematicians.

-- **Effortless Typesetting:** Typesetting math on the web can be exhausting and time-consuming.
-However, on our platform, you can focus on your content creation and leave the typesetting to us.
+- **Effortless Typesetting.** Typesetting math on the web can be exhausting and time-consuming.
+On our platform, you focus on the content—we’ll take care of the typesetting.

-- **Actual TeX Engine:** We use a real TeX engine to render your math content.
-This means that you are able to include LaTeX packages, use math environments, or even copy and paste your existing LaTeX document into our platform.
+- **Powered by a Real TeX Engine.** We might be the only blogging platform that renders mathematical content using a full TeX Live system.
+Enjoy complete LaTeX compatibility—import packages, use math environments, or even paste existing LaTeX documents directly.

-- **Markdown Support:** In addition to LaTeX, our platform also supports Markdown, which is a convenient format for web content.
-Moreover, features like cross-referencing, bibliography and theorem environments have been implemented.

-- **Minimalist spirit:** Only necessary functions and features are included in our platform.
-This allows you to express yourself as freely as possible.
+- **Flexible Writing Formats.** Write in *Pure LaTeX* or *Markdown with LaTeX*—your choice.
+Either way, you retain powerful features like cross-referencing, bibliographies, and theorem environments.

+- **PDF Export.** Need an offline copy?
+Download any post as a beautifully typeset PDF with one click.

+- **Minimalist & Focused.** No clutter.
+No distractions.
+Just a clean, efficient, and secure space for your mathematical thoughts.

 ## Comparison